AB’s Top 5 Videos of 2025

 It’s already somehow the end of 2025, and here I am writing another list of our favorite videos.
 This is the 3rd year we’ve had the opportunity to make a top 5 for AB, and while I admit it does seem silly and a bit antiquated at times doing the ‘year end list’ formula, I think it is incredibly important to slow down at the end of the year, and take a thoughtful look back at the insane amount of work people have put into these projects.

 To select AB’s Top 5 Videos of 2025, we compiled every NW video that dropped this year and sent the list to our contributors (& a few friends) to vote on their favorites.
-Over the next few weeks we will be releasing interviews highlighting each of our official Top 5 Videos of 2025, so check back here for updates.
+Below you can find our original interviews highlighting each of our Top 5 Videos of 2025, as well as the links to the original videos.

 the sound